surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.40.10-dev1 =

+(2017/04/02) Updated and added several new translation strings.
+Added a new WpssoAdmin method shared by the essential and advanced settings pages.

 = 3.40.9-1 =

 (2017/04/01) Minor CSS improvements for checkbox option fields.
 Minor translation string updates for option value checks.
-Fixed incorrect cast on empty image sizes from the custom social settings.
+Fixed incorrect cast on default image sizes from the custom social settings.

 = 3.40.7-1 =